timm/tested/docs/onExplain.md

    to invest in data analytics initiatives [^sawyer].

 Cynthia Rudin is adamant on the need for interpretable models [^rudin].
-She laments the proprietary COMPAS model, which contains hundreds of variables, and is sold by a marketing team as part of a "risk reduction" platform.
-She compares it to a three line open source model, which has a similar performance, and is not marketed by anyone.
+- She laments the proprietary COMPAS model, which contains hundreds of variables, and is sold by a marketing team as part of a
+"risk reduction" platform.
+- She compares it to a three line open source model, which has a similar performance, and is not marketed by anyone.
+- Rhetorically, she asks which would you want to use?

 [^rudin]: Stop explaining black box machine learning models for high stakes decisions and use interpretable models instead Cynthia Rudin